toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Aewan](http://aewan.sourceforge.net/) - Aewan is a multi-layered ASCII graphics/animation editor.
 It produces stand-alone cat-able ASCII art files and an easy-to-parse format for integration into terminal applications.
 * [Artem](https://github.com/FineFindus/artem) - Convert images from multiple formats (JPG, PNG, WEBP, etc.) to ASCII art, written in Rust.
 * [ArTTY](https://github.com/mjwhitta/artty) - Pixel art with optional system info, similar to Neofetch.
+* [astroterm](https://github.com/da-luce/astroterm) - A planetarium for your terminal.
+Explore stars, planets, constellations, and more!
 * [BlockPaint](https://github.com/wooster0/blockpaint) - BlockPaint is a painting program that allows you to draw pixel graphics in the terminal using the mouse.
 * [catnip](https://github.com/sweetbbak/catnip) - An Image picker using pure bash (C and Go version in the works) and kittys icat and Chafa's Sixel protocol.
 * [chafa](https://github.com/hpjansson/chafa) - Terminal graphics for the 21 st century.